 There is a common misconception that this muscle is a supinator of your forearm – hence its “old name” supinator longus -.

-EMG studies showed that it only supports the supination and pronation out of a neutral position if there is additionally external resistance.
+EMG studies have shown that it only supports the supination and pronation out of a neutral position if there is additionally external resistance.
 This is the case when you tighten or loosen up a screw with a screwdriver, for example.

-Furthermore it stabilizes your wrist when you are gripping something hard.
+Furthermore, it stabilizes your wrist when gripping something hard.
 This stabilization work prevents your wrist from bending, which is the motion that the flexors of your hand and wrist would initiate with a gripping motion.